entsoe-web/cee-conf/_events/t05-r_d_digitalization_and_ICT_experience.md

 Digitalization and ICT experience: challenges and opportunities – Kamilla Csomai, CEO, MAVIR

-The role of innovation in the TSO-DSO synergies – Joao Torres, Chair, EDSO for Smart Grids (tbc)
+The role of innovation in the TSO-DSO synergies – Christian Buchel, Chair, EDSO for Smart Grids (tbc)

 Big data in energy – Marie Donnelly, Director, Directorate C: Renewables,  Research and Innovation, Energy Efficiency, DG ENER (tbc)